chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 ### Conditions

-Loop Predication can only remove checks (i.e. a `IfNode/RangeCheckNode`) out of a loop if they belong to one of the following category:
+Loop Predication can only remove checks (i.e. a `IfNode/RangeCheckNode`) out of a loop if they have an uncommon trap on one path and if they belong to one of the following category:
 - The check is loop-invariant (e.g. null checks of objects created outside the loop).
-- The check is a range check (i.e. either a `RangeCheckNode` or an `IfNode`<sup>[4](#footnote4)</sup>) of the form `i*scale + offset <u array_length`, where `i` is the induction variable, `scale` and `offset` are loop-invariant, `array_length` is the length of an array (i.e.  a `LoadRangeNode`), and the loop is a _counted_ loop (i.e. represented by a `CountedLoopNode` inside the IR).
+- The check is a range check (i.e. either a `RangeCheckNode` or an `IfNode`<sup>[4](#footnote4)</sup>) of the form `i*scale + offset <u array_length`, where `i` is the induction variable, `scale` and `offset` are loop-invariant, `array_length` is the length of an array (i.e.  a `LoadRangeNode` or a constant), and the loop is a _counted_ loop (i.e. represented by a `CountedLoopNode` inside the IR).

 #### Why Do Array Range Checks Have a Single Unsigned Comparison?